chakra-ui/frontity-chakra-ui-theme/README.md

 # Frontity Chakra Theme

+A Frontity theme made with the Chakra UI library.

+You can try it out in codesandbox: https://githubbox.com/chakra-ui/frontity-chakra-ui-theme

 ## Installation guide

 To get start quickly with the Chakra UI theme, you can install them like other published packages in Node using `npm` or `yarn`.